GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 This article will cover the following topics:

-- Registering a service worker and importing modules.
+- Registering your service worker and importing modules.
 - Debugging your extension service worker.
 - Managing state and handling events.
 - Triggering periodic events.